vyommani/pl0c/README.md

 var x, y, z;
 begin
     x := 1;

     y := 2;

     z := x + y;

     if z > 2 then
         z := z - 1
     else
         z := z + 1;

     while x < 10 do
         x := x + 1;

 end.

 This sample program demonstrates variable declarations, assignments, conditionals, and loops in PL/0.

 Features

     Lexer: Converts source code into tokens.
     Parser: Parses tokens into an abstract syntax tree (AST).
     AST: Represents the program's structure in a tree format.
-    Code Generator: Translates the AST into PL/0 to IR(work in progress).
+    Code Generator: Translates the AST into IR(work in progress).

 Directory Structure